apache/couchdb-ci/README.md

 For those OSes that support Docker, we run builds inside of Docker containers.
 These containers are built using the `build.sh` command at the root level.

+## Authenticating to Docker Hub

+1. You need a Docker Cloud account with access to the `apache` organization to upload new images.
+Ask the CouchDB PMC for assistance with this.
+2. `export DOCKER_ID_USER="username"`
+3. `docker login -u "username"` and enter your password.

 ## Building a "platform image"

 The platform images include all of the build dependencies necessary to build and full test CouchDB on a given OS/version/architecture combination.